-A famous quote by Tony Robbins says, “complexity is the enemy of execution”.
-We can all think of an example of where this has been true in our lives.
-Take exercise for example.
+A famous quote by Tony Robbins says, “Complexity is the enemy of execution.”
+We can all think of an area where this has been true in our lives.
+Take exercise, for example.
 Everyone has an opinion on the best workout routine.
 Some experts say cardio, others weight training.

-Humans are really good at making things more complicated than needed.
-The book, “The One Thing” by Gary Keller tells us to ask ourselves one simple question.
-“What’s the ONE thing I can do such that by doing it everything else will be easier or unnecessary?”
+Humans are good at making things more complicated than necessary.
+The book, The One Thing by Gary Keller tells us to ask ourselves one simple question: “What’s the ONE thing I can do such that by doing it, everything else will be easier or unnecessary?”
 I find myself asking this question in many different aspects of my life, including personal finance.

-Read through most personal finance blogs and many will say that budgeting is an essential part of any financial game plan.
+If you read through most personal finance blogs, many will say that budgeting is essential for any financial game plan.
 I agree that some people need a budget to stay disciplined.
-With that being said, budgets can be complex for simple-minded people like me.
+However, with that being said, budgets can be complex for simple-minded people like me.

-When You Don’t Have to Budget
+When You Don’t Have to Use a Traditional Budget

 Step 1: Track Your Spending

 Wait, what?
 Isn’t this just budgeting?
 Well, kind of.
-Here’s the thing, you have to set a baseline when you’re starting out.
-Track your spending for a month or two.
-Don’t judge yourself or even do anything differently than in past months.
+Here’s the thing, you have to set a baseline when you’re starting.
+You don’t have to do this forever, but track every dollar you spend for a month or two.
+Don’t change any behaviors at first.
 Just write it all down.

-Step 2: Automate Your Payments
+Step 2: Automate Your Monthly Payments

 The key here is to get any regular expenses out of your bank account as soon as possible.